 Admittedly, the approach is somewhat Buddhist: suffering arises from craving, the way to free oneself from suffering is to free oneself from craving, and the way to free oneself from craving is to train one's mind to experience reality as it is.

 In this way, my artmaking can't be simply a way to pass time pleasantly.
 It's a deliberate practice as all-consuming as operating in a foreign language, though it's still very much play of sorts—serious play.

-My quest to become a fulltime artist 11 years ago was not a straight path.
-I have a B.Sc. in Computer Science from the University of Guelph, an M.A. in History from York University, and a B.Ed. from the University of Toronto.
+My quest to become a fulltime artist followed a winding path.
+I hold a B.Sc. in Computer Science from the University of Guelph, an M.A. in History from York University, and a B.Ed. from the University of Toronto.
 I was a high school teacher, computer programmer, and translator interspersed between bouts of formal study in painting and drawing in Valencia, Spain and Toronto, Canada.

-Today, my artworks can be found in public and private collections in Britain, Canada, Italy, Spain, and the United States—all countries in which I've lived.
-I've also won numerous awards for my plein air work.
+Today, my artworks can be found in public and private collections in Britain, Canada, Italy, Spain, and the United States—all countries in which I have lived and worked.
+I've won numerous awards for my plein air work.

-Raised in Guelph, Ontario, Canada, just outside of Toronto, I currently reside in the L.A. area with my spouse, Aitana Guia, a professor at California State University, Fullerton and with our two daughters.
+Raised in Guelph, Ontario, Canada, just outside of Toronto, I currently reside in the L.A. area with my spouse, Aitana Guia, and with our two daughters.

 If you ask me it'd be more revealing to list my failures, rejections, and snubs, but we don't want to crash the server.
 Instead, here's my regular CV.